theTWIXhunter/better-falix/README.md

 - **Copy All Support Info:** Adds a Copy All button to ticket support information for quick copying of server ID, PIN, and ticket details.
 - **Accurate Pending Name:** Renames the "Pending" ticket category to "Lilying" on ticket list and ticket view pages.
 - **I Know Markdown:** Hides markdown formatting buttons in ticket reply box for users who prefer to write markdown manually.
+- **Hide Template Button:** Hides the template button in ticket reply box.
+You can use '!' command instead to access templates.

 ### Archived features